-It wouldn’t be until the 1800s when three dental pioneers — a former seamstress and two sons of former slaves — paved the way, setting groundbreaking strides in the field for black Americans.
-Those three individuals are Robert Tanner Freeman, George F. Grant and Ida Gray Nelson Rollins.
+It wouldn’t be until the 1800s when three dental pioneers — a former seamstress and two sons of former slaves — paved the way, setting groundbreaking strides in the field for Black Americans.
+Those three individuals were Drs.
+Robert Tanner Freeman, George F. Grant and Ida Gray Nelson Rollins.

-Like Dr. Freeman, Dr. George F. Grant was also the son of former slaves.
-He entered and graduated from Harvard University’s dental school in 1870, and went on to become not only the first African American faculty member of Harvard, working in their department of mechanical dentistry, but he made several contributions to cleft palette procedures.
+Like Dr. Freeman, Dr. Grant also was the son of former slaves.
+He entered and graduated from Harvard University’s dental school in 1870 and not only went on to become the first African American faculty member of Harvard, working in its department of mechanical dentistry, but also made several contributions to cleft palette procedures.
 Aside from dentistry and instructing, Dr. Grant also invented the wooden golf tee.

-Dr. Ida Gray Nelson Rollins became the first African American female dentist in 1890.
-A former seamstress, who later began working under Dr. Jonathan Taft for three years, studying for entrance exams.
-Enrolling in the University Of Michigan School Of Dentistry in 1887, Dr. Rollins graduated in 1890.
+Dr. Rollins became the first African American female dentist in 1890.
+A former seamstress, she later began working under Dr. Jonathan Taft for three years.
+After enrolling in the University of Michigan School of Dentistry in 1887, Dr. Rollins graduated in 1890.
 She then relocated to Cincinnati, becoming the first African American woman to own a dental practice there.
-And in 1895, after marrying James Sanford Nelson, Ida relocated to, and opened a dental practice in, Chicago, becoming the first African American woman to do so.
+In 1895, after marrying James Sanford Nelson, Dr. Rollins relocated to Chicago and opened a dental practice there, again becoming the first African American woman to do so.

-In the years since Dr. Freeman, Dr. Grant, and Dr. Rollins’ pioneering efforts in the dental field, African Americans have not only continued carrying the torch that was lit by the ones who have come before them, but found ways to expand their reach in other areas.
-There’s Dr. Robert F. Boyd, a physician and dentist, became the first president of the National Medical Association.
+In the years since Drs.
+Freeman's, Grant's and Rollins’ pioneering efforts in the dental field, African Americans have not only continued carrying the torch that was lit by the ones who have come before them but also found ways to expand their reach in other areas.
+There is Dr. Robert F. Boyd, physician, dentist and first president of the National Medical Association.
 Dr. C.O.
-Simpkins, dentist, civil rights activist, politician, and one of the founders of the Southern Christian Leadership Conference.
-Dr. George Simkins, Jr., dentist and community leader, and civil rights activist.
+Simpkins, dentist, civil rights activist, politician and one of the founders of the Southern Christian Leadership Conference.
+Dr. George Simkins Jr., dentist, community leader and civil rights activist.
 Dr. Annie Elizabeth Delany, civil rights pioneer and second black woman to become a licensed dentist in New York.
-And Dr. Robert Lee, American dentist who later relocated to Ghana to become and elder statesman and unofficial ambassador to African Americans traveling to Ghana.
+And Dr. Robert Lee, an American dentist who later relocated to Ghana to become an elder statesman and unofficial ambassador to African Americans traveling to Ghana.